overwolf/overwolf.github.io/docs/api/overwolf-games.md

 Provides information about the currently running game.

-:::important The difference between overwolf.games to overwolf.games.events ll the events below: **onGameInfoUpdated**, **onGameLaunched**, etc. are "game info" events that update the running game's current state (process name, focus, command line info, and more).
+:::important The difference between overwolf.games to overwolf.games.events All the events below: **onGameInfoUpdated**, **onGameLaunched**, etc. are "game info" events that update the running game's current state (process name, focus, command line info, and more).
-These events are not related to real-time game events (kill, death, start/end match, etc.), which are handled by the [overwolf.games.events](overwolf-games-events) API.
+These events are not related to real-time game events (kill, death, start/end match, etc.), which are handled by the [overwolf.games.events](overwolf-games-events) API and require to [update your manifest file](../topics/using-events#how-to-register-to-features).
 :::

 ## Methods Reference